onlinejudge95/tutorial-python-microservice-tornado/README.md

 $ python -m unittest discover tests -p '*_test.py'
 ```

-That commonad to run unit tests is quite mouthful, so a run utility in included:
+That commonad to run unit tests is quite mouthful, so a run utility is included:
 ```
 $ ./run.py test
 ```